Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 API

 What is an API?
+Understanding All the Key Factors

 If you are a tech-related person or you just have any kind of affiliation with technology, then you must have heard the word API.
-Most of the people don’t really know what an API is, what it really does, and why the fuzz is all around about the API.
+Most of the people don’t really know what an API is, what it really does, and why the fuss is all around about the API.

-If you not familiar, and want to know about API, then this article will guide you through the basic concepts of API.
+If you are not familiar, and want to know about API, then this article will guide you through the basic concepts of API.

-Application Programming Interface (API)
+Application Programing Interface (API)

 “An application programming interface (API) is a computing interface that defines interactions between multiple software intermediaries.”